strmprivacy/docs/docs/04-reference/01-cli-reference/strm/create/data-contract.md

       --contract-definition string   the path to the file with the keyField, and possibly piiFields and validations.
 See example.
   -h, --help                         help for data-contract
       --public                       whether the data contract should be made public (accessible to other STRM Privacy customers)
-      --schema-definition string     filename of the schema definition (yaml or json) - either a Simple Schema, Avro Schema or Json Schema
+      --schema-definition string     filename of the schema definition (yaml or JSON) - either a Simple Schema, Avro Schema or JSON Schema
 ```

 ### Options inherited from parent commands